EloiStree/HelloRustBending/Bevy/ReadMe.md

 I love the simplicity of Unity3D for create good face game.
 But do I want my server to be in Unity ECS or Script Mono ...

+I want to have fun creating game with 16k+ player in the same room.
+I have the feeling that Rust can offert that.